-Faculty on nine-month appointments who conduct scholarly or research activities during the academic year that are supported by external funding sources may elect to participate in an alternative compensation schedule wherein academic year salaries will be paid over the nine academic months.
-This program permits faculty who charge a portion of their academic year salaries to sponsored projects to establish from those salary savings a special research account that may be used (a) to provide up to three months of summer salary, (b) as bridge funding, (c) to support new initiatives, or (d) for research-related expenses not normally allowable as direct costs on sponsored projects.
+Ladder faculty in the Faculty of Arts and Sciences and the School of Forestry and Environmental Studies on nine-month appointments who conduct scholarly or research activities during the academic year that are supported by external funding sources may elect to participate in an alternative compensation schedule wherein academic year salaries will be paid over the nine academic months.
+This program permits faculty who charge a portion of their academic year salaries to sponsored projects to establish from those salary savings a special research account that may be used (a) to provide up to three months of summer salary, (b) as bridge funding, (c) to support ne intitiatives, or (d) for research-related expenses not normally allowable as direct costs on sponsored projects.
 This program is described in detail on the website of the Office of Research Administration.